 Fresh and craveable recipes + healthy eating tips!

-Gluten-Free No-Bake Strawberry Shortcake Icebox Cake is the perfect gluten-free summer dessert recipe.
-Just 5 ingredients and make-ahead, too!
+Gluten Free Strawberry Shortcake Icebox Cake is the ultimate summer dessert recipe.
+Sweet, creamy, plus all you need is 5 ingredients!

 - 3 cups heavy whipping cream